Individual Education Program (IEP) and Special Education Guide

 If the school district refuses to evaluate your child, ask your school for information about its special education policies, additional options to support your child and parent rights and dispute options when they disagree with decisions made by the school system.

 You may obtain an additional notice of your procedural safeguards on the SFUSD Special Education website: Parents Rights & Procedural Safeguards.

-You may also want to contact a parent support or advocacy organization, such as one of these organizations in San Francisco:
+You may also want to contact a parent support and empowerment organization, such as one of these organizations in San Francisco: